Finding Binomial Probabilities In Exercises 19–26, find the indic... | Channels for Pearson+

 Cumulative Probability

-Cumulative probability refers to the probability that a random variable takes on a value less than or equal to a certain number.
-For the given problem, calculating the probability of Messi converting at most three kicks involves summing the probabilities of converting zero, one, two, or three kicks.
-This concept is crucial for answering parts (b) and (c) of the question.
+Cumulative probability refers to the probability that a random variable takes on a value less than or equal to a certain threshold.
+In the context of this question, it may be necessary to calculate cumulative probabilities to find the likelihood of a certain number of consumers valuing child labor-free clothing, which can be done using binomial tables or technology.

 Recommended video: